 At the bottom, you’ll find related queries and topics.

 This is interesting on its own, but Google Trends really shines when you use it to compare topics.
 At the top of the results page, click Compare to add another topic.
 You can compare up to five terms.

 Once you add more, you’ll see them color-coded throughout the page.
-The region breakdown shows you which areas search most for what topics, and the breakdown among them.
+The region breakdown shows you which areas search most for what items, and the breakdown among them.
 It’s a really neat way to see what people think of competing topics.

 To drill down even deeper, click the three-button Menu on a search term and choose Change filters.
 This lets you edit the region or time period for one item.
-You could use this to see how interest for MacBooks in Australia compares to worldwide interest in Computers, to take a random example.
+You could use this to see how interest for MacBooks in Australia compares to worldwide interest in Computers, to take a potential example.

-Exploring Trending Google Searches
+Exploring What’s Trending on Google

 If you’re interested in keeping up with social trends, you can also get email notifications for trending topics.
-Click the Envelope icon in the top-right of the Daily Search Trends tab to get periodic emails about the biggest topics.
+Click the Envelope icon at the top-right of the Daily Search Trends tab to get periodic emails about the biggest topics.
 You can also subscribe via RSS.